 Below is a list of Do's ad Don'ts for best practices with your job templates as well as tips for maximum visibility.

 - Include keywords throughout the job post (5-6x is good!)

 - Include a list of benefits

-- Include inclusive language (i.e. welcoming candidates of any gender, sexual orientation, ethnic background, physical ability, etc etc to apply or offering accommodations for people who need it)
+- Include inclusive language (i.e. welcoming candidates of any gender, sexual orientation, ethnic background, physical ability, etc, etc to apply or offer accommodations for people who need it)

 - Include COVID-19 Safety Precautions

 - Include job location, shifts, hours, pay schedule, supplemental pay, etc. in the job description

 - Write job descriptions from the job seeker's point of view.
 Indeed's "creed" is that they help people get jobs.
 They care most about the job seeker's experience so make sure job postings include all relevant information that a job seeker may want to know